 Here are some situations where you might want to activate Maintenance Mode:

-- Updating plugins and themes: You have a number of outdated plugins and themes that require attention.
+- Updating plugins and themes: You have several outdated plugins and themes that need attention.
 Instead of risking compatibility issues or security vulnerabilities, activate maintenance mode and give your site a little TLC.

 - Performing routine backups: You’re a responsible website owner who knows the importance of backups.
 But you don’t want to interrupt your visitors’ experience while you’re at it.
 Maintenance mode to the rescue!